Achieving growth through collaboration

-- 70 people to take up warehousing traineeships at Drakes Supermarkets’ new distribution centre at Edinburgh North
+- participants to take up warehousing traineeships at Drakes Supermarket’s new distribution centre at Edinburgh North

-- 80 workers across the supermarket network to upskill through high-level retail management and leadership traineeships.
+- workers across the supermarket network have the opportunity to upskill through high-level retail management and leadership traineeships.

-Initially, 100 participants will be supported through a pre-apprenticeship training program and up to 70 of the participants will go on to the Certificate III in Warehousing Operations traineeships.
-The remaining 30 warehousing participants will be offered flexible working arrangements by Drakes in casual or permanent part-time positions.
+Participants will be supported through a pre-apprenticeship training program and up to 70 per cent of participants will go on to the Certificate III in Warehousing Operations traineeships.
+The remaining warehousing participants will be offered flexible working arrangements by Drakes in casual or permanent part-time positions.

-Existing Drakes Supermarkets staff will also boost their skills with 40 people undertaking a Certificate IV in Retail Management and 40 taking up a Diploma of Retail Leadership as part of their traineeships.
+Existing Drakes Supermarkets staff will also boost their skills with 40 per cent of workers undertaking a Certificate IV in Retail Management and 40 per cent of workers taking up a Diploma of Retail Leadership as part of their traineeships.

 An industry-driven hairdressing pre-apprenticeship program is being designed with South Australian salons to help attract and retain apprentices across the sector.